-Enrolments of international students varied between OECD countries, from the US with over 400,000 international bachelor's degree students to Iceland and Luxembourg with less than 1,000.4 As Figure 2 shows, countries with high fees often had high enrolments of international students.
-However, some exceptions, such as Sweden and Chile, had high fees and low enrolments of international students.
+The number of enrolments by international students varied between OECD countries, from the US with over 400,000 international bachelor's degree students to Iceland and Luxembourg with less than 1,0004.
+As Figure 2 shows, countries with high fees often had high enrolments of international students.
+However, some exceptions, such as Sweden and Chile, had high fees and low enrolments by international students.
+In contrast, France and Germany had low or no fees but high enrolments.
 These results suggest that tuition fees are generally not the primary factor influencing international students' choice of study destination.